paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 ## § 4030.
 Biennial report to President
 **(a) In general** The Administrator shall biennially submit a report of operations under this chapter to the President for submission to the Congress.

-**(b) Effects of flood insurance program** The Administrator shall include, as part of the biennial report submitted under subsection (a) of this section, a chapter reporting on the effects on the flood insurance program observed through implementation of requirements under the Riegle Community Development and Regulatory Improvement Act of 1994.
+**(b) Effects of flood insurance program** The Administrator shall include, as part of the biennial report submitted under subsection (a), a chapter reporting on the effects on the flood insurance program observed through implementation of requirements under the Riegle Community Development and Regulatory Improvement Act of 1994.

 ### Statutory Notes